Eldaafer: 8-year-old season

 As an 8-year-old Eldaafer also only had one victory.
 His first start was and allowance.
 At the start he was fourth but dropped back to sixth and then seventh, at the far turn he was sixth and look completely out contention.
 In the homestretch swung seven wide and ran late finishing third.
 His next start was in the Skip Away Stakes.
 At the start he was third and stayed there for the first quarter of a mile.
 Unfortunately, he faltered more and more as the race went on and finished fifth.
 He would try again in the Memorial Handicap.
 However he started eight and tried going four wide, however instead he faded and fell back to tenth and last place, he would also be 18 1/2 lengths behind the winner.

 After that he tried another stakes race in the Stymie Stakes.
 At the start he was fourth and stayed until the first quarter of a mile.
 Then he moved up to third and stayed there until the far turn where he went four wide and went for second.
 Despite this move he could only get second after the winner Ponzi Scheme opened up his lead in the stretch.
 Finally, Eldaafer ran his last start in the Greenwood Cup.
 He started fifth and stayed in fifth for the first mile.
 Eldaafer then took the lead but Indian Jones would not give up the lead that easily.
 By the far turn he had the lead, but he was still challenged for that lead throughout the stretch by Indian Jones until they hit the wire together.
 It was Eldaafer by a nose.
 After the race he suffered a suspensory injury.
 Because of this he was retired after the race.
-Eldaafer now lives at Old Friends in Georgetown, Kentucky, with his two best friends, Yahoo and Google the goats.
+Eldaafer lived at Old Friends in Georgetown, Kentucky, with his two best friends, Yahoo and Google the goats.

+Death

+Eldaafer died on January 22, 2026, at the age of 20.